cltl/wsd-dynamic-sense-vector/README.md

 ## Training models

+The scripts you will find in the repo are meant to capture exactly what how we carried out our experiments, i.e., like a lab log.
+These experiments are very computing intensive -- we have run different parts of them in 3 different high-performance clusters -- so anyone trying to reproduce them likely needs to arrange their own supercomputer.
+As we don't have control over what computing environment people will use, we can't guarantee that the scripts can run as-is.

 Requirements: You'll need at least 64 GB of RAM to run the preparation script.

 You don't need access to Dutch DAS-5 or Cartesius to run these steps.